dagu-org/dagu/README.md

 3. Make your changes and commit them to your branch
 4. Push your branch to your fork and open a pull request

 ## License

-This project is licensed under the GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPLv3.
+Refer to the [LICENSE.md](LICENSE.md) file for more details.